dominodatalab/cucu/CONTRIBUTING.md

 # Design
 `cucu` is a "batteries-included" approach to testing
-1. Automatically stand up or connect to a selenium container
+1. Connect to local browser or docker container
 2. Does fuzzy matching on DOM elements
 3. Implements a large set of standard steps
 4. Enables customization of steps & linter rules